sagiegurari/simple-oracledb/docs/api.md

     clob_column1: 'clobText1', //map oracle column name to bind variable name
     blob_column2: 'blobBuffer2'
   }
 }, function onResults(error, output) {
   //continue flow...
 });

+//add few more items to the RETURNING clause (only used if lobMetaInfo is provided) connection.insert('INSERT INTO mylobs (id, clob_column1, blob_column2) VALUES (:myid, EMPTY_CLOB(), EMPTY_BLOB())', { //no need to specify the RETURNING clause in the SQL
+  myid: {
+    type: oracledb.NUMBER,
+    dir: oracledb.BIND_INOUT,
+    val: 1234
+  },
+  clobText1: 'some long clob string', //add bind variable with LOB column name and text content (need to map that name in the options)
+  blobBuffer2: new Buffer('some blob content, can be binary...')  //add bind variable with LOB column name and text content (need to map that name in the options)
+}, {
+  autoCommit: true, //must be set to true in options to support auto commit after update is done, otherwise the auto commit will be false (oracledb.autoCommit is not checked)
+  lobMetaInfo: { //if LOBs are provided, this data structure must be provided in the options object and the bind variables parameter must be an object (not array)
+    clob_column1: 'clobText1', //map oracle column name to bind variable name
+    blob_column2: 'blobBuffer2'
+  },
+  returningInfo: [ //all items in this array will be added to the generated RETURNING clause
+    {
+      columnName: 'id',
+      bindVarName: 'myid'
+    }
+  ]
+}, function onResults(error, output) {
+  //continue flow...
+});